lunchboxer/spelling-master/src/lib/level3-glossary.md

 division
 : Separating into parts or groups.
 "In division you divide one number by another."

-don't
+don’t
 : Do not.
-"Don't touch that - it's still wet!"
+"Don’t touch that - it’s still wet!"

 dress
 : Garment for a girl or woman.
 "The bride wore a beautiful white wedding dress."